avolkov/2017-11-14-3d-printing/main_script.rst

 These video series didn't come out of nowhere, it is based on one of more simpler and popular commercial 3d printers that are completely open-source -- Prusa i3 mk2

-Prusa i3 mk2 is a part of reprap project build by Joe Prusa, based on Prusa Mendel which itself is based on Prusa Mendel,
+Prusa i3 mk2 is derived from RepRap project (started at university of bath), and improved on by Joe Prusa, based on

+Slide #3

+Prusa i2 which itself is based on

+Slide #3
+Prusa Mendel,

+You see the improvements.

 Prusa i3 wiki -- [CIT002]_